 In most Covid-19 cases caused by the Omicron BA.5 subvariant in the community the virus takes between 2 to 5 days to start showing up in your nose.
-Once infected, the average amount of time that people shed "live" (infectious) virus from the nose and/or mouth is 9 days.
+Once infected, most people shed "live" (infectious) virus from the nose and/or mouth for up to 9 days.
 This can occur through talking, shouting, and singing even in individuals who aren't sneezing or coughing.
 Therefore, your study doctor will ask you to stay in your room in the quarantine unit for at least 14 days after inoculation if you are infected and until you are no longer infectious.
 We will also ask you to wear a mask whenever staff members are in the room to reduce risk of spreading the virus.